 Why Choose the American Curriculum?

-At GEMS American Academy Qatar, we start preparing our students to be university ready from the moment they step foot into high school.
-We believe deeply in challenging our students to the highest level possible and as such, we offer various pathway for students to choose from which align with their learning preferences.
+At GEMS American Academy Qatar, we start preparing our students to be university-ready from the moment they step foot into high school.
+We believe deeply in challenging our students to the highest level possible and as such, offer various pathways for students to choose from which align with their learning preferences.

-From Grade 9, GAAQ’s curriculum is aligned to Common Core (ELA/Math), NGSS (Science) and C3 (History) as well as national best teaching practices within the American curriculum.
-The U.S. curriculum is unique from other curriculums as it allows for creativity of “how” it is taught and assessed.
-There is a strong foundation in the standards which outline what students should know and be able to do by the end of each grade, but allows for teachers to collaborate to create units of work that are centered around students inquiring, researching and utilizing information to think cognitively (thinking, knowing, remembering, judging and problem-solving) for the solution.
+GAAQ’s curriculum is aligned to Common Core (ELA/Math), NGSS (Science) and C3 (Social Studies) as well as national best teaching practices within the American curriculum.
+The U.S. curriculum is unique from other curriculums as it allows for creativity and flexibility on how material is taught and assessed.
+There is a strong foundation in the standards which outline what students should know and be able to do by the end of each grade, but allows for teachers to collaborate to create units of work that are centered around students inquiring, researching and utilizing information to think cognitively (thinking, knowing, remembering, judging and problem-solving) for solutions.

 Five Main Benefits of the American Curriculum